Narrative verdict

 A narrative verdict is a verdict available to coroners in England and Wales and in Ireland following an inquest.
 In such a verdict the circumstances of a death are recorded, being a brief free-form, factual statement (either instead of, or in addition to, one of the standard, and familiar, Short-Form Conclusions), which does not attribute the cause to an individual.
-Narrative verdicts were introduced in 2004.
+Narrative verdicts were introduced to England and Wales in 2004.

 Historical examples

 The inquest into the death of Charlotte Shaw concluded with a narrative verdict in October 2010.
 Charlotte Shaw drowned while crossing a swollen stream on Dartmoor during training for Ten Tors in 2007.

 A coroner delivered a narrative verdict into the death of Secret Intelligence Service officer Gareth Williams whose decaying corpse was found padlocked into a red sports bag in the bath at his home in August 2010.

+A further narrative verdict was delivered following the death of former footballer Gary Speed, who was found hanged in his garage on 27 November 2011.